jasoncui/jasoncui.github.io/_posts/2016-01-10-my-hope-for-DC-tech.md

 ### Successful IPOs.

-Again this seems relatively explanatory, and is more of a *fingers crossed* hope than an actionable goal.
+Again this seems relatively self-explanatory, and is more of a *fingers crossed* hope than an actionable goal.
 Current sentiment is more negative than positive, but there are rumors of multiple companies potentially IPOing in 2016.
 Notable ones include [Appian](http://www.appian.com/), [Clarabridge](http://www.clarabridge.com/), [Optoro](http://optoro.com/), [ScienceLogic](https://www.sciencelogic.com/), [Vox Media](http://www.voxmedia.com/) and [SonaType](http://www.sonatype.com/).

 ### A greater focus on attracting, cultivating, and retaining young talent.